Probing for Knowledge Attribution in Large Language Models: Related Work

 \paragraph{Probing LLM Representations.} Probing hidden states offers a lightweight approach for studying knowledge usage directly from model internals.
 This line of work builds on a long tradition of analysing how linguistic and factual information is encoded across transformer layers \citep{conneau2018cramsinglevectorprobing, tenney2019learncontextprobingsentence, hewitt-manning-2019-structural}.
 Prior studies show that layers specialise in surface, syntactic, and semantic features \citep{jawahar-etal-2019-bert}, that factual associations emerge in neuron-level key–value structures \citep{geva-etal-2021-transformer}, and that hidden states reflect latent capabilities such as lying \citep{azaria2023internalstatellmknows}, causal reasoning \citep{rohekar2024causalworldrepresentationgpt}, and instruction following \citep{heo2024llmsknowinternallyfollow}.
 These findings suggest that signals relevant to attribution and provenance are also present in model activations.

-Recent work applies probing specifically to hallucination detection.
+Probing for factual knowledge already has been explored by a series of works (see \citealp{youssef2023give} for an overview), but recent work applies probing specifically to hallucination detection.
 MIND \citep{su2024unsupervisedrealtimehallucinationdetection} trains classifiers on final-layer activations, outperforming SelfCheckGPT \citep{manakul2023selfcheckgptzeroresourceblackboxhallucination} and GPT-4o critics on several benchmarks.
 However, it provides limited interpretability regarding why a response is classified as hallucinated.

 Overall, prior work offers strong taxonomies and attribution techniques, but a key gap remains: existing methods lack scalable, controlled datasets that cleanly isolate parametric versus contextual knowledge use.
 This motivates approaches that explicitly construct such contrasts and probe hidden states to reveal the true origin of model outputs.